jmhodges/build_cassandra/README.md

 been checked out it and name it "cassandra".
 Take a look at the Rakefile here.
 You'll want to go ahead and uncomment the line that sets the soylatte tarball url and remove the two lines below it.
-Of course, you should get yourself approved by the license requirement at the other then of that url.
+Of course, you should get make sure you're okay with the license requirement for that tarball before running this.
 See the [soylatte page](http://landonf.bikemonkey.org/static/soylatte/#get) for info.

 After that, run